jackie-dai/Project-1-Overhaul/Section7_MenuScreens/section7.md

 ```

 Since the `EndTriggerScript` script is attached to an invisible `GameObject` with a `BoxCollider2D` component, the method `OnTriggerEnter2D()` concludes the game when the player reaches the goal.
-First, it searches the `Hierarchy` for a `GameObject` with the *GameController* tag.
+First, it searches the `Hierarchy` for a GameObject with the *GameController* tag.
 The only `GameObject` that should have this tag is the `GameManager` object.
 Afterwards, it accesses `WinGame()` from the `GameManager` script, thereby moving the scene to *WinScene*.

-1. Using this method of ending the game, implement a lose condition in the `Health` script.
+1. Using this method of ending the game, implement a lose condition in the `PlayerController` script.
 	- The game should end when the player's health reaches 0.
 	- The current scene should move to the scene titled *LoseScene*.

+**Task 7.3: Trigger a game over by moving the current scene to LoseScene when the lose condition is met.**

+Functions to modify:

+*GameManager.cs* -> ???

+**Hint: Think of what typically triggers game overs in video games, and look for the function in the script that supports this game over.**

 {: .important}
 > Below is the hex code for the solution.